How to use MusiKraken

 The Main View

-On the main screen, you can interact with the controls, see the values of the various sensors or the connection state of the Network MIDI connections.
+On the main screen, you can interact with the controls, see the values of the various sensors or look at the camera image and see what is being detected by the active camera modules.
 What you see here depends on your setup in the editor view, but the basic layout is the following:

 On the first row on the top (called "Top Bar" in the screenshot), you will mostly see panels of controls that provide information that might be useful while making music.
 For example, each control that uses sensors other than the touch sensor (so microphone, accelerometer, TrueDepth, hand tracking, face detection...) has multiple ports with values that change while interacting with the sensor.